 - LA Confidential

-Other strains that have intense floral aromas are also likely to have high levels of Linalool.
+Other strains that have intense floral aroma are also likely to have high levels of the Linalool terpene.

 Are There Any Side Effects?